St. Peter, Upper Arley

 There is a churchyard which is still open, but getting close to being full.
 Therefore full burials are restricted to the residents of Arley and Shatterford unless in an existing family grave; interment of ashes is treated more flexibly.
 The civil Parish Council are looking to acquire some land from Arley Estate for a municipal cemetery which will ease the situation.

 The building is in good repair having had its roof replaced two years ago with stainless steel, following lead thefts.
-On occasions it is used by villages groups during the week if the hall has been previously booked, as well as for concerts.
+On occasions it is used by village groups during the week if the hall has been previously booked, as well as for concerts.